eisensafran/brokken/README.md

 - Certain group kerning features apparently do not work under Windows – I can't figure out why.
 (Example string: `können`)
 - The font is primarily tested on OS X, therefore I don't know if the automatic hinting works 'good enough' for all letter combinations on Windows or Linux.
 I mitigated some issues by adding more sidebearing (+5 on each side) for each glyph in the `thin`-master.
 - ~~Critical: The horizontal scaling of the letters/glyphs needs to be adjusted, the font is too tall at the moment~~ ~~**UPDATE:** Did some rescaling, metrics still need to be adjusted since the descenders are now cut off.~~ **UPDATE 2:** Metrics seem to be OK for now (tested with OS X and Windows 10). **TODO:** Metrics need to be adjusted to comply with [this](https://googlefonts.github.io/gf-guide/metrics.html).
-- I can't estimate if the shapes of the Icelandic letters (such as Þ, þ or ð) are recognizable for native speakers/readers since I don't know the language
+- I can't estimate if the shapes of the Icelandic letters (such as Þ, þ or ð) are recognizable for native speakers/readers since I don't know the language.
+The same is true for letters like ə, Ə, Ħ, ħ, ľ as well as some diacritics such as ğ, ę, ť, ẅ etc.
 - the number glyphs need some rework/finetuning
 - all punctuations need some testing
 - the ogonek diacritic instance uses currently the `bottom`-anchor point, not the `ogonek`-anchor point